 The blocked route

 Through the gate the footpath runs parallel to the left-hand boundary hedge to reach a stile in the far left-hand corner.
 Go over the stile and immediately over another stile on the right.
-[The following section was impassable on 29 June 2022].
+[The following section was impassable in December 2022].
 Follow the footpath along the top edge of the wood till it emerges between hedges, finally reaching a gate next to Upper Greenscombe Farm.
 [From here the route is passable].
 Once through the gate follow the drive past several houses and stables to emerge on Copplesbury Lane.
 Turn left.

 Alternative a: easy but dull